 Taking to two wheels can be a great exercise for all the family - or you can go nuts and throw yourself down a muddy forest track or tackle the Surrey hills on a road bike.
-Surrey Travel Smart has maps and details of local cycle routes as well as the sustrans national cycle network.
+Surrey County Council's website has maps and details of local cycle routes as well as the sustrans national cycle network.
 If you're female you can also take advantage of HSBC Breeze which sees free rides organised and accompanied by experienced ride leaders.

 Bike2Work is a Government cycle to work scheme that saves employees up to 42% on bike purchases once an employer has registered.

 Please see our inclusive sport page

 Simple, low impact exercises to improve balance can dramatically reduce the likelyhood of having a fall.
 Many boroughs now run weekly classes (sometimes referred to as Otago) for those at risk.

 Your local borough or district website will have details of centres near you,which will include dance and exercise classes as well as sport facilities.

 You may have seen these dotted around the county.
 For locations near you, try searching under 'sport' or 'leisure' on your local council's website.